 Different vaccines can cause different adverse reactions, and it is important to recognize what these may be.
 Can you identify the contraindications for vaccination and know which present an additional risk?
-What special considerations should you make when immunizing pregnant women or immunocompromised clients?
+What special considerations should you make when immunizing pregnant women or immunocompromised individuals?

 This module will explain the different types of vaccine and the main routes of administration.
 You will learn about the main vaccine reactions and the importance of understanding contraindications – as ignoring these could lead to vaccine reactions.
 Finally, you will look at public concern over vaccines and consider some rumours about vaccine safety that have been disproved by research.

 By the end of this module you should be able to:

 - 1explain the modes of action of live attenuated vaccines, conjugate vaccines, subunit vaccines, and toxoid vaccines;

 - 2list types of vaccine components, including adjuvants and preservatives, and explain their functions;